 Make this dish with packet coconut, canned fruit, and canned crab, and you will wonder why you bothered.
 Make it with the freshest ingredients you can get, and it is a remarkable dish.

 If food presentation is your thing, there is much you can do with this recipe.
 The recipe, as described, has it served as a simple communal dish, with the mango diced into the crab mixture, and then placed on top of the leaves.
 As an alternative, you might make individual serves, and use the leaves and mango to dress the servings.
 You could use a food mould to shape the serving, and you might also keep some of the green parts of the spring onions to garnish the final dish.

 You could serve the crab and mango part in individual cos lettuce cups.

 This is a basic dish that will benefit from your serving imagination.

 In my grandmother’s notes, this dish was quite different.
 She did not believe in using any raw food that wasn’t peeled.
 Her version uses wilted spinach or silverbeet.
 Serving fresh salad leaves, was, in her opinion, what you did before sending your guests or family to hospital with a bad case of the local trots.
 Fortunately, times have changed.
 My thanks to some of the people I mention on the influences page for opening my mind to modern cuisines.

-I have to insist that this is an Indian dish when I serve it.
+I must insist that this is an Indian dish when I serve it.
 It is so different to what people expect of Indian cuisine.
 If you need to prove it, point to the chaat masala.

-- Place coconut in large bowl, and add four tablespoons of boiling water.
-Stir well.
+- Place coconut in large bowl and add four tablespoons of boiling water.
+Stir well. then stand for ten minutes.

 - Grate the rind from the lime and add to coconut.
 Juice the lime and add to the coconut.
 Add the chopped chilli and mix well.

 - Add flaked crab meat and green onions.
 Gently mix, cover and chill for 30 minutes or until required.

 - Add mango, and stir gently to combine.